briis/smartweather/README.md

   station_id: <your station id>
   api_key: <Your WeatherFlow API Key>
 ```
+**station_id**:<br>
-If you have your own Smart Weather Station, then you know your Station ID.
+(string)(Required) If you have your own Smart Weather Station, then you know your Station ID.
 If you don't have one, there are a lot of public stations available, and you can find one near you on [this link](https://smartweather.weatherflow.com/map).
 If you click on one of the stations on the map, you will see that the URL changes, locate the number right after */map/* - this is the Station ID<br>

+**api_key**<br>
-The WeatherFlow REST API requires a API Key, but for personal use, you can use a development key, which you can [find here](https://weatherflow.github.io/SmartWeather/api/#getting-started).
+(string)(Required) The WeatherFlow REST API requires a API Key, but for personal use, you can use a development key, which you can [find here](https://weatherflow.github.io/SmartWeather/api/#getting-started).
 Please note the restrictions applied.

 ### Binary Sensor
 In order to use the Binary Sensors, add the following to your *configuration.yaml* file: